plarge/plarge/README.md

 ### Hi 👋, I'm Pierre Large

-I'm French, and I work in Swizterland as an IT consultant.
+I'm French and I work in Swizterland as an IT consultant.
 Since more than twenty years, I have been working with large industrial groups, banks and luxury.

 - 🔭 I'm specialized in **.NET development**.
 I work on both desktop and web API projects.